woanware/MenuShopper/README.md

 ## ✨ Highlights
 - Responsive, multi-column card layouts for menu planning and shopping lists.
 - Sticky planning header with visible selected-meal count while scrolling.
-- Copilot-powered meal suggestions (10 recommendations) informed by recent menus and planning rules.
+- Meal Suggestions (Copilot-powered, 10 recommendations) informed by recent menus and planning rules.
 - Copilot emoji list generation for menu summaries, including response validation.
-- Copilot recipe-to-ingredient extraction when creating/editing meals, with inline editing for quick corrections.
+- Ingredient Extraction (Copilot-powered recipe-to-ingredient parsing) when creating/editing meals, with inline editing for quick corrections.
 - Structured meal library with categories, favourites, and dairy flags.
 - Auto-generated shopping lists with custom items, bought tracking, and Markdown export.
 - Optional Windows startup integration (prompt on first run + Settings toggle).

 ## 🧭 Typical workflow
-1. Add your meals to the library with category, dairy flag, favourite flag, and associated ingredients (manually or by pasting a recipe and extracting ingredients via Copilot).
+1. Add your meals to the library with category, dairy flag, favourite flag, and associated ingredients (manually or by pasting a recipe and using Ingredient Extraction).
 2. Create a menu by selecting meals for the week in **Menu Planning**.
-3. Use Copilot suggestions to get 10 additional meal ideas based on recent history and planning rules.
+3. Use Meal Suggestions to get 10 additional meal ideas based on recent history and planning rules.
 4. Save the menu to generate a shopping list automatically from all selected meal ingredients.
 5. Update, check off, and export your shopping list for use on mobile, desktop, or print.